buraxta/myFirstGame/README.md

 <h1 align="center"> :boom: A Simple Game:boom: </h1>
-I'm new in java, and at last i was able to make a game.
+I'm new in java, and at last i was able to make a simple game.

  And ta ta ta taa!
  Here is my first game :relaxed: